 2017/18 benchmarking project

-Data for this project will be collected from the National Audit of Intermediate Care 2017 project, currently open for registration.
+Data for this project will be collected from the National Audit of Intermediate Care 2017 project, which has now closed.
 The 2017 NAIC audit is free to participate for commissioners and providers in England, Wales and Northern Ireland.
 For more information, please see the NAIC partnership project.

 An event, free to Network members, will be held on the 1st November 2017.